Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Introduction

 Here $\langle \bullet\rangle$ denotes the movable intersection product in the sense of \cite{BDPP13, BFJ09}.

 In \cite{LM09}, Lazarsfeld--Mustaț{\u{a}} showed moreover that $\Delta(L)$ depends only on the numerical class of $L$.
-Conversely, it is shown by Jow \cite{Jow10} that the information of all Okounkov bodies with respect to various flags actually determine the numerical class of $L$.
+Conversely, it is shown by Jow \cite{Jow10} that the information of all Okounkov bodies with respect to various flags actually determines the numerical class of $L$.
 In other words, Okounkov bodies can be regarded as universal numerical invariants of big line bundles.

 This paper concerns a similar problem.
-Assume that $L$ is equipped with a singular positively-curved Hermitian metric $\phi$.
+Assume that $L$ is equipped with a singular plurisubharmonic (psh) metric $\phi$.
 We will construct universal invariants of the singularity type of $\phi$.
 We call these universal invariants the \emph{partial Okounkov bodies} of $(L,\phi)$.